wendaobao/thomeflocker_frontend/navigation/voteforthegoat/enterHouse.md

 menu: nav/vote_for_the_goat.html
 layout: post
 title: Entering The House
-description: Enter the houses of your favorite critters now
+description: Enter the houses of your favorite critters
 Authors: Maryam, Nora, Kushi, Joanna
 ---
 <html>